evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 ws.add_report(project.id, text_evals_report)
 ```

 Go to the Evidently Cloud.
-Open your Project and head to the "Reports" in the left menu.
-[Cloud home](https://app.evidently.cloud/).
+Open your Project and head to the "Reports" in the left menu. ([Cloud home](https://app.evidently.cloud/)).

 ![](../.gitbook/assets/cloud/toy_text_report_preview.gif)